BlueBrain/NeuroM/doc/source/heterogeneous.rst

 which would return ``[False, True, False]``, meaning the 2nd neurite extending from the soma contains multiple neurite types.

-Sub-neurite views of heterogeneous neurites
+sub-neurite views of heterogeneous neurites
 --------------------------------------------

 Default mode